 Advantages and Disadvantages of MSA Plans

-One of the biggest advantages of MSA plans is that if you don’t use the money Medicare puts into your MSA, it rolls over to the next year.
+The biggest advantage of MSA is money not used goes back to the MSA the following year.
 Money in the plan also earns interest.
-If you’re healthy and do not have a lot of medical expenses, you can spend what you need and save the rest to cover your medical costs in future years.
+If you’re healthy and don’t have a lot of medical expenses; you can spend what you need and save the rest to cover your medical costs.

 - MSA Plans may not be available in your area.
 As of 2018, only about 5,000 Medicare Advantage enrollees are in MSA plans.
 Only a handful of insurance companies offer them.

 - You must be able to afford the deductible.
 Traditional Medicare plus a Medicare Supplement gives you a predictable premium each month.
 An MSA plan has lower premiums but can leave you with a big medical bill to pay before you reach your deductible.
-It’s important to be aware of the potential costs and be prepared to pay them.
+It’s important to be aware of potential costs.

 - MSAs do not cover prescriptions, but there may be add-on coverage available for vision and dental.
 You can buy a standalone Medicare Part D prescription drug plan if you choose an MSA plan.

 - You cannot get a Medigap, or Medicare Supplement, plan to cover out of pocket costs.
 Medigap plans are only available if you have traditional Medicare, not if you have Medicare Advantage.

 No, however, many similarities are present.
 Both allow you to roll over funds from the previous year.

 Also, these policies offer tax benefits and long-term savings options.
 Although, these plans have many differences